GoogleCloudPlatform/eventarc-samples/gce-vm-labeler/run/README.md

-# Compute Engine VM Labeler
+# Compute Engine VM Labeler - Cloud Run

 In this sample, you'll build a Cloud Run service that receives a notification when a Compute Engine VM instance is created with Eventarc.
 In response, it adds